makyo/commission-organizer/README.md

 A ~~bash~~ Python script for organizing commissioned art via naming convention.

 ```
-usage: organize.py [-h] [--no-rating] [--date] [-v] [--dry-run]
+usage: organize.py [-h] [--no-rating] [--date] [--include-song] [-v]
+                   [--dry-run]

 Build a static site of commissioned art.

 optional arguments:
   -h, --help      show this help message and exit
   --no-rating     Don't include the rating in the naming convention
   --date, -d      Include date in the format YYYY-MM-DD in expected naming
                   convention
+  --include-song  Include a "by song" link for song commissions
   -v              Run in verbose mode (-vv for more info, up to -vvvv)
   --dry-run       Don't actually touch any files, just say what will happen
                   (verbosity automatically set to max)

 See https://github.com/makyo/commission-organizer for more details
 ```